anoopkcn/zenv/README.md

 ## Features

-- **Environment Setup**: Creates a virtual environments with specific dependencies with a single `zenv.json` file.
+- **Environment Setup**: Creates a virtual environment with specific dependencies with a single `zenv.json` file.
 - **Module Support**: Integrate with HPC module systems, specified in the same `zenv.json`
 - **Machine-Specific Environments**: Configure environments for specific target machines
-- **Operations from any directory**: All environments are registered at `~/.zenv/registry.json` so operations like activation, lisitng and changing directories can be done from any directory location
+- **Operations from any directory**: All environments are registered at `~/.zenv/registry.json`, so operations like activation, listing and changing directories can be done from any directory location

 ## Installation